Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste the text, parameter value, or full URL into the input box.
+1. Paste the text, query value, or URL into the input box

 Common mistakes in sample input